A Practical Guide to Safe Online Payments in Australia

 Key Takeaways

-• Use a credit card for online purchases to benefit from Australia's ePayments Code, which protects you from unauthorised transactions.
+• Use a credit card for online purchases to benefit from Australia's ePayments Code, which protects you from unauthorised transactions — though note this protection applies to transactions made without your consent by a third party, not to payments you authorise yourself (even if you were tricked by a scam).

-• Always check for the padlock icon and "https://" in your browser's address bar to ensure the website connection is secure and encrypted.
+• Always check for the padlock icon and "https://" in your browser's address bar to confirm the website connection is secure and encrypted.

-• Use digital wallets like Apple Pay or Google Pay, which use "tokenization" to hide your real card number from merchants.
+• Use digital wallets like Apple Pay or Google Pay, which use "tokenisation" to replace your real card number with a unique digital token — so the merchant never sees your actual card details.

 • Set up real-time transaction alerts through your banking app to spot and report fraudulent activity immediately.